Presented April 3, 2004 at the Cornell LL.M. Association Conference.

 Persons with Disabilities

 Dhir, Aaron A., "Human Rights Treaty Drafting through the Lens of Mental Disability: the Proposed International Convention on Protection and Promotion of the Rights and Dignity of Persons with Disabilities" (2004).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 2.
+2.